Living with Parkinson’s disease: A St. Joseph’s/Candler patient shares her story

 Shannon’s Parkinson’s diagnosis also has taken her out of her comfort zone.
 It started with a conversation with the National Honor Society students at Statesboro High School.
 Shannon is a media specialist there and co-advisor of the school’s NHS organization.

 In 2021, the students wanted to host a 5K as part of their community service work.
 But for what organization?
 That’s when Shannon “put herself out there.”

 “I had a constant nagging feeling for several months that I finally figured out was God telling me to step out of my comfort zone and use my diagnosis as a way to make a change,” Shannon says.
 “So, I mentioned the Parkinson’s Foundation.
 When I told the students why, my world stopped for a moment, and I think theirs did too.”

-But that’s how the Tulip Trot came to be – a virtual community run/walk/crawl as part of the Parkinson’s Foundation Moving Day Campaign.
-April 11 – remember World Parkinson’s Day – will be the day of the walk.
+But that’s how the Tulip Trot came to be – a community run/walk/crawl as part of the Parkinson’s Foundation Moving Day Campaign.
+Last year's inaugural event raised $9,000.

 You can help too.
 Anyone can register by clicking here.
-The cost is $20 to participate in the virtual walk.
+The cost is $20 to participate.

 And for those living with Parkinson’s, Shannon offers this advice: “Don’t give up.
 Keep fighting.
 I watched my grandfather fight for years, and my uncle and I are now in the same fight.
 Take life one day at a time and focus on the positives.”